 Board of Directors

-The Lincoln Central Association (LCA) Board of Directors and officers are voted into their terms during the annual LCA board meeting each January.
+The Lincoln Central Neighborhood Association Board of Directors and officers are voted into their terms during the annual LCA board meeting each January.

-Here are the 2023 LCA officers and Board of Directors:
+Here are the 2026 Lincoln Central Neighborhood Association officers and Board of Directors:

-Outside of work Jacob supports many local nonprofits including The Night Ministry and Lincoln Park Zoo, where he helped raise over $500,000 in two years as President of the Auxiliary Board.
-Jacob is also currently Vice President of the Bauler Park Advisory Council where he helps organize events to bring the neighborhood together including the first annual movie in the park as well as a Glow-stick dance party that brought over 200 Lincoln Park families together.
+Outside of work Jacob supports many local nonprofits including Access Living as a board member, as well as The Night Ministry and Lincoln Park Zoo, where he helped raise over $500,000 in two years as President of the Auxiliary Board.
+Jacob is also currently President of the Bauler Park Advisory Council where he helps organize events to bring the neighborhood together including the first annual movie in the park as well as a Glow-stick dance party that brought over 200 Lincoln Park families together.
 Jacob is committed to this neighborhood and is always striving to make it better.

 Currently, Jacob is co-owner and developer of Sushi Hall, a family-friendly neighborhood sushi restaurant on Clark and Wrightwood, which is scheduled to open early 2022.
-Jacob lives in Lincoln Park with his wife Dana and their three children, Leo (6), Henry (4), and Sunny (1).
+Jacob lives in Lincoln Park with his wife Dana and their three children, Leo, Henry, and Sunny.
 You will see them often at the local parks like Bauler and Oz and frequenting their favorite neighborhood spots.

 Paul moved to Chicago in 2001 with his wife, Terry, from New England and chose the Lincoln Park neighborhood for its vibrancy and closeness to all things Chicago, while still maintaining the look and feel of a place you could call home.
 Along with their nephew Russell, they live on West Dickens.
 They take part in many of the activities that the local community has to offer.
 Paul is an avid marathon runner and has competed in the marathon in Athens, Greece, the world’s oldest.